Misreading Intentions in Co-Parenting

 Reframing the Intentions

-It’s essential to remember: collaboration is not a romantic overture.
-It’s a sign of responsibility, not recollection.
+Collaboration is not recollection.
+It’s a sign of responsibility, not romance.

 Final Reflection